flybywiresim/docs/docs/fbw-a32nx/feature-guides/audio.md

 - Boarding sound begins when the W/B in `MCDU-ATSU-AOC-W&B` boarding is started.
 - Once passengers are on the plane, a constant passenger ambience background sound plays.
+- Deboarding sounds are triggered differently depending on the version of aircraft.
+    - Stable: W/B section in `MCDU-ATSU-AO-W&B` triggers the deboarding sound.
+    - Development: Payload tab on the Ground Services page on the EFB triggers the deboarding sound.

-- Deboarding through the W/B section in `MCDU-ATSU-AO-W&B` triggers the deboarding sound.
+[//]: # (- Deboarding through the W/B section in `MCDU-ATSU-AO-W&B` triggers the deboarding sound. // Removed until feature is the same on all versions)

 ### Announcements